Widow of popular Philippine politician could boost ruling party in polls

 "I am offering my whole self to our countrymen, especially those wearing flip-flops out in the streets, at the bottom, and at the edges of our society," Robredo told the crowd, echoing her husband's crusade as a champion of the poor.

-Under Aquino, the Philippines has seen economic growth of more than 6 percent on average, its best 5-year record in four decades.
+Under Aquino, the Philippines has seen annual growth of more than 6 percent, its best 5-year record in decades.
 The president, who is limited by the constitution to a single term, has also battled to rein in corruption.

 "Investors are looking for a continuation of the overall thrusts of the administration but with more attention to actual performance," Steve Rood of Asia Foundation told Reuters.